CarlosIUSalazar/sprint.graphql/README.md

     }
     ```
 - Mutations
-  - ポケモン、タイプ、タイプを変更（追加、修正、削除を含む）するための Mutations を作成してください。
+  - Create mutations to modify Pokemon, Types and Attacks; including adding, editing and removing them

-## 中級レベル
+## Medium Requirements

-- すべての GraphQL クエリの単体テストを作成してください！効率的にテストを行う方法を見つけて、試してみてください！
+- Write unit tests for all your GraphQL queries!
+Find out how to effectively do it, then do it!

-## 応用レベル
+## Advanced Requirements

-- `express-graphql` の代わりに、`apollo` と呼ばれる別の有名なフレームワークを使用して、すべての内容をセットアップしてみましょう。
+- Instead of `express-graphql`, use another popular framework to set upeverything, called `apollo`

-## ナイトメアモード
+## Nightmare Mode

-- データベースに接続してデータを保存してみましょう。
+- Hook up a Database to store your data in